 Offsetting is seen as a meaningful complementary instrument for climate protection whenever technological solutions are currently unavailable or economically unfeasible.
 With our partner, the non-profit gGmbH Atmosfair, we intentionally promote high-quality climate protection projects around the world.
 In Rwanda, for example, efficient stoves are being produced for use by the local population.
 In Nepal, Atmosfair and its partners are building modern biogas plants, thereby reducing deforestation in the Himalayan forest.
 And in Burkina Faso, solar-powered treatment plants are providing clean drinking water.
 What all these projects have in common is that they sustainably and verifiably lower CO₂e – which is continuously being monitored by an advisory board of independent NGO representatives.

 The rewetting of drained moorlands is an important component of climate protection.
 This is because they store more carbon than any other ecosystem in the world.
-Together with OTTO, Bonprix, Hermes Germany and the Witt Group, the Otto Group is therefore supporting the “toMOORow” wetlands protection project for the rewetting of German and European moorland areas over a period of five years in order to demonstrate specific solutions for protecting the climate and nature.
+Together with OTTO, Bonprix, Hermes Germany, the Witt Group and Systain, the Otto Group is therefore supporting the “toMOORow” wetlands protection project for the rewetting of German and European moorland areas over a period of five years in order to demonstrate specific solutions for protecting the climate and nature.
 And also to send a signal of how effective climate protection can be achieved right on our own doorstep.

 The toMOORow initiative harnesses the capacity of wet moorlands to store carbon on a lasting basis: While wetlands occupy only three percent of the world’s land area, they contain twice more carbon in their peat – 500 gigatons – than the total biomass of all the world’s forests.
 This carbon is retained in the peat in intact and rewetted moorlands but is released in drained moorlands.
 Drained moorlands consequently generate very high emissions: By releasing two gigatons of CO₂ per year, they are responsible for almost five percent of global man-made CO₂ emissions.
 At the same time, intact wetlands provide unique habitats for plant and animal species and thus contribute to maintaining biodiversity.
 Prof. Dr. Michael Otto sums up the purpose of toMOORow succinctly: “With our toMOORow initiative, we are activating market forces for environmental protection and nature conservation and at the same time calling for suitable framework conditions so that companies can support wetland protection to benefit the bioeconomy and the circular economy.”